-The SIP App-Server can be controlled via the commands ngcp-service asterisk start, ngcp-service asterisk stop and ngcp-service asterisk restart.
-Its status can be queried by executing ngcp-service asterisk status or ngcp-service summary | grep "asterisk".
+The SIP App-Server can be controlled via the commands ngcp-service start asterisk, ngcp-service stop asterisk and ngcp-service restart asterisk.
+Its status can be queried by executing ngcp-service status asterisk or ngcp-service summary | grep "asterisk".